A minimum viable full chain industrial CCS project

 The project developer, CO2DeepStore, has contracted with Pale Blue Dot Energy to lead the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.

 The Acorn project is a standalone industrial CCS project which has been under consideration for several years.
-It has sought financial support as one of 20 European projects invited to submit a full proposal for the ACT (Accelerating CCS Technologies) Call (www.act-ccs.eu).
-The outcome of this is expected in the Spring.
+In May 2017, Acorn was approved for financial support for the ACT (Accelerating CCS Technologies) Call (www.act-ccs.eu).
 Pale Blue Dot Energy has also submitted a proposal called CO2 Sapling, the transportation infrastructure element of Acorn, to be listed as a PCI (Project of Common Interest).
 More information on CO2 Sapling can be found here.

 Mighty oaks from little acorns grow.